ayoun8/Final-project/README.md

 the tooltip allows the user to better understand and interpret the data.

 ## Visualization 3: Regional Map - Anne
-The files for this viz are vis3.js, brain.jpg, main.js, and the css file.
-This viz pulls data from a published estimate of Alzheimer's disease dementia in the 50 U.S. states and 3142 counties, which uses data from the Chicago Health and Aging Project and the 2020 bridged-race population estimates to calculate how many adults who are 65+ are living with Alzheimer's and what percent of older adults are affected in each state.
+The files for this visualization are vis3.js, brain.jpg, and main.js.
+This visualization pulls data from a published estimate of Alzheimer's disease dementia in the 50 U.S. states and 3142 counties, which uses data from the Chicago Health and Aging Project and the 2020 bridged-race population estimates to calculate how many adults who are 65+ are living with Alzheimer's and what percent of older adults are affected in each state.
 I grouped the data into the 4 major U.S regions and each region